Kerato-san/quartz-verak-eal/content/Journal/Session 27 – Blown Away.md

 Above, the ceiling features a breathtaking mural of a flight of dragons, all seeming to converge towards the dais at the chamber's end.
 The group speculates that the red triangle might be the very artifact they seek.

-Megan, drawing on intuition, suggests placing Alokir’s sword in the hands of the dragonborn statue on the dais.
+[[../Characters/Player Characters/Megan Wattson|Megan]], drawing on intuition, suggests placing Alokir’s sword in the hands of the dragonborn statue on the dais.
 This act triggers a hidden mechanism, revealing a door behind the dais.
 Through this newly uncovered passage, Archimedes is able to fly and retrieve a red pyramid-shaped crystal from within a sarcophagus in the adjoining room, presumably the sought-after artifact.